jax-ml/jax/docs/pallas/gpu/reference.md

 try to use other units in the meantime.

-To extend this even further, we can take advantage of this hardware-unit-level parallelism by allowing multiple Pallas threads (warpgroups) to run concurrently.
+To extend this even further, we can take advantage of this hardware-unit-level parallelism by allowing multiple Pallas threads to run concurrently.
 If one of the threads primarily occupies the ALU, while another one primarily issues TensorCore related instructions, we can take advantage of the efficient context switching built into the warp schedulers to keep both units busy.
 This is one of the core idea behind algorithms such as [FlashAttention 3](https://arxiv.org/abs/2407.08608)